-As this report specifically addresses N2O emissions from crop production, and the BMPs and strategies specifically target on-farm management and fertilizer use, the crop production supply chain was narrowed to stakeholders that have a role in cropping systems and their inputs.
-This includes seed geneticists and retailers, primary production farmers, actors in crop policy, producer advocacy groups, and crop input manufacturers and distributors.

-Potential participants within these and adjacent categories were recruited through centralized stakeholder lists.
+As this research specifically addresses N2O emissions from crop production, and the BMPs and strategies specifically target on-farm management and fertilizer use, the crop production supply chain was narrowed to seed geneticists and retailers, primary production farmers, actors in crop policy, producer advocacy groups, and crop input manufacturers and distributors.
+Potential participants within these categories were recruited using a stakeholders' list built by the research team.
+We identified through web search relevant organizations having a role in cropping systems and their input.
 Initial contact was made through email and phone calls to potential participants, with an explanation of the research goal.
-Interested participants were then contacted through email, and invited to complete the consent form through Qualtrics, indicating their consent to the use of recording and transcription through the interview, and included preference for the use of personal information and details in the report.
-Participants had the option to consent to be referred to by their name, professional role/title, or to remain anonymous in the report.
+Interested participants were then contacted through email, and invited to complete the consent form through Qualtrics, indicating their consent to the use of recording and transcription through the interview, and included preference for the use of personal information and details in the research output.
+Participants had the option to consent to be referred to by their name, professional role/ title, or to remain anonymous in the report.
 The data collected was completely anonymized and retained according to the University of Calgary's Secure Computing Data Storage requirements and Retention Policy.